 The Community News Service counts as elective internship credit.
 If you are minoring in Reporting & Documentary Storytelling, this course counts as your required internship.

-The course is variable credit, so you can enroll in 1 credit for every 40 hours you work with CNS over the semester.
+CAS 3922 A is a 3-credit course and CAS 3922 B (Advanced Reporting) is variable credit, so you can enroll in 1 credit for every 40 hours you work with CNS over the semester.
 Please reach out to your section instructor for more information.

 Community Impact: